-Jason is Co-Founder and Director of Made In Space, Inc. (MIS), which is best known for being the first organization to manufacture off Earth.
+Jason is the Co-Founder of Made In Space, Inc. (MIS), which is best known for being the first organization to manufacture off Earth.
 Since conception, MIS has led the aerospace industry in leveraging space manufacturing technology to enable new space missions.

 Dunn believes that to solve the worlds biggest problems we must break free from the limits to growth found on our finite planet and move humanity’s footprint into space.

 A Brief History of Space Manufacturing – In this talk Jason tells the story of the half-century long quest to bring manufacturing to space as well as the story of how his team at Made In Space finally made it happen in 2014.
 These stories are provide the footing to end on a vision of the future for space exploration.

 Discover How New Manufacturing Processes in Space Will Disrupt Industries on Earth

 The way in which we explore space has remained nearly unchanged for the last half century, during which the entirety of space has been reserved primarily for government programs and data transmission services.
 This is all primed to change with the advent of new industrial processes.

 Space may seem like the last place to expect to find a new way of industrialization, but that is exactly where it is happening.
 Just as the literal barriers of entry to space are falling down, innovators are finding that the space environment holds promise for changing the way goods are produced and transported.

 Jason Dunn explores how new industrial processes in space will massively impact Earth’s economies in the near future, and just how humanity may finally settle the space frontier.

 – Explore what’s in the recipe for a new industrial revolution